Equipment Guide

 • Ski bindings are generally a safety item, and therefore are more important than your skis.
 They release the boot from the ski when the skier is in trouble, in an attempt to protect the skier from injury.

-• Bindings are also a performance item in that every turn, and every move that the skier wants to make, is transferred to the ski through the solidity of this connection.
-If the binding is a less expensive, lightweight, less stout device, then it is compromised in this attachment and some imprecision of control results.
+• Bindings are also a performance item in every turn, and every move that the skier wants to make, is transferred to the ski through the solidity of this connection.
+If the binding is a less expensive, lightweight, less stout device, then it is compromised in this attachment, and some imprecision of control results.
 Therefore, purchase bindings of a quality that is comparable to the value of the skis, or better, as otherwise a considerable portion of the performance value of the skis is wasted and inaccessible.

 • You should never attempt to adjust your ski bindings yourself unless you are a certified ski binding technician; considerable injury may result from an incorrectly adjusted binding releasing inadvertently or failing to release in the event of a fall.